cockroachdb/docs/v1.1/upgrade-cockroach-version.md

 ## Considerations

-- For rolling upgrades to work, your cluster must be behind a load balancer or your clients must be configured to talk to multiple nodes.
-If your application communicates with a single node, bringing it down to upgrade its CockroachDB binary will cause your application to fail when the node goes offline.
+- Make sure your cluster is behind a load balancer, or your clients are configured to talk to multiple nodes.
+If your application communicates with a single node, stopping that node to upgrade its CockroachDB binary will cause your application to fail.

-- We recommend creating scripts to upgrade CockroachDB and not attempting to do so by hand.

-- Bring down only one node at a time, and wait at least one minute after it rejoins the cluster to bring down the next node.
-This reduces the number of nodes you have offline at any point in time, minimizing the chance you'll lose a majority of the nodes in your cluster which can cause service outages.

 - By default, if a node stays offline for more than 5 minutes, the cluster will consider it dead and will rebalance its data to other nodes.
 Therefore, if you expect any nodes to be down for more than 5 minutes during a rolling upgrade, you should first set the `server.time_until_store_dead` [cluster setting](cluster-settings.html) to higher than the `5m0s` default.
 For example, if you think a node might be offline for up to 8 minutes, you might change this setting as follows: